andyl/ci_ex/README.md

 | git config submodule.recurse true          | Configure 'recurse=true' for your repo   |
 | git config --global submodule.recurse true | Configure globally                       |

+Use `https://github.com/zachdaniel/git_ops` at release time to auto-update CHANGELOG, README, mix.exs and to tag a new version number.